LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[MMSQ-Transdisciplinary-awareness]] - Question to the community: How do you stay aware of people's efforts and insights beyond your own discipline?
 - [[MMSReadToShare]] - Marbles ready to be shared
 - [[MMSSensingA]] - A visual methaphor for the process/phenomenon of sensing our world and feeling the whole reality
+- [[MMSSevenCheapThingsInTheChickenNugget]] - How the chicken represents our economy perfectly
 - [[MMSShiningLightOnTruth]] - The same object of focus shows different truths depending on the state of the observer
 - [[MMSSocialReproductionA]] - Autopoiesis and the re-production of social systems
 - [[MMSSocialReproductionB]] - What environments aid the emergence of a regenerative future?